 Universal Robotics is uniquely qualified to provide intelligent flexible automation applications.
 Due to unanticipated variation in object orientation and constantly changing SKUs, materials handling solutions require flexibility in automation.
 To accomplish this, applications require 3D sensing, reactive control and spatial intelligence.
-These three requirements – sensing, control, and intelligence – form the three product families underlying Universal’s applications.
+These three requirements – sensing, control, and intelligence – form the three software families underlying Universal’s applications.
 Universal Robotics sells software applications based on Neocortex - the patented interactive intelligence software – that enable machines to react and adapt to their surroundings, and perform tasks that are costly, dangerous or difficult for humans to undertake.

 The U.S. Department of Labor reports that transportation and warehousing has the highest non-fatal occupational injury rate of all sectors.
 Overexertion injuries are the biggest cause of this injury incident rate.
-To mitigate these risks in a cost effective way, Universal targets robotic applications such as mixed depalletization, random bag picking robotic tasks.
+To mitigate these risks in a cost effective way, Universal targets random bin picking, mixed depalletizing, box moving, and random bag picking robotic tasks.
 In addition, 3D inspection is often a complementary capability added for qualitative or quantitative assessment.

 Universal Robotics brings expertise to enable identifying a wide range of deformable bags.
-Universal’s patent pending technology found in the Random Bag Picking application enables object recognition of highly reflective bags with or without labels, including partially filled clear bags.
-Whether the bags are black, white, Mylar or clear, this Random Bag Picker can locate the bag for real-time robot vision guidance.
+Universal’s patent pending technology found in the Neocortex Random Bag Picking Application enables object recognition of highly reflective bags with or without labels, including partially filled clear bags.
+Whether the bags are black, white, Mylar or clear, or burlap, this application locates multiple bags for real-time robot vision guidance.

-Universal Robotics Random Box Moving and Unlimited Depalletizing Applications are the industry’s first applications to handle multiple cases or boxes in any random orientation.
-These applications use a combination of Microsoft Kinect structured light sensor with two pairs of USB cameras for robust identification of any box from 4 to 46 inches in any dimension, and can opportunistically determine when the robot can do single, double, or triple picks.
+The Neocortex Unlimited Box Moving and Neocortex Unlimited Depalletization Applications are the industry’s first applications to handle any SKU, even those never seen before, in any random orientation.
+These applications use a combination of simple sensors for identification of any box from 4 to 46 inches in any dimension, and can opportunistically determine when the robot can do single, double, or triple picks.
 These applications identify boxes with a wide variety of different shipping or SKU labels, making it ideal for handling the variety found in a distribution center.
-The Unlimited Depalletizing Application is the industry’s first to handle any SKU, even those never seen before, in any position regardless of the number of labels or color of box.